Mohan Prasad Subedi

 All that are not in the included list

-Trekking to Annapurna Base Camp (ABC) involves reaching an altitude of 4,130 meters (13,550 feet), which places it well within the zone where you can suffer altitude sickness.
+Trekking to Annapurna Base Camp (ABC) involves reaching an altitude of 4,130 meters (13,550 feet) near the stunning Annapurna massif, which places it well within the zone where you can suffer altitude sickness.
 Altitude sickness happens when your body cannot adjust quickly enough to lower oxygen levels at higher elevations.

 Headache (most common)